GrassLab/osdi2020/lab1/README.md

 ## How to run
-- `make` to build all files we need.
+- `make` to build all files we need
 - `make run` to start the shell
 - `make autotest` to start autotesting